 ServSafe® Manager’s Certification Course – This 2-day course is primarily offered to certify managers.
 An exam is administered at the conclusion of the second day of instruction.
 Upon satisfactory completion, a certificate will be issued.
 The cost is $200 per person for the Manager’s Certification Course.

-ServSafe® Overview Class - This 3-hour class covers basic food safety.
+ServSafe® Overview Class – This class covers basic food safety.
 A certificate of participation will be given upon completion.
 All individuals affiliated with the food industry will benefit from the safe food handling information this class provides.
-The cost is $25 per person for the ServSafe® Overview class.
-In Chatham County, call 912-356-2160 for more information.
+In Chatham County, call 912-356-2160 for more information on scheduling a class.
+In Effingham County, call 912-764-6850 for more information about scheduling a class.

 Educational Materials for Food Employees